oldnotebook/Meraki-Uplink-Check/README.md

 # Meraki-Uplink-Check
 -The script sends a list of Meraki devices that have uplinks listed as ‘failed’ or ‘not connected’ for over 45 minutes at a minimum.
 This was done since Meraki doesn’t have an automatic alert to let you know if a backup wan/uplink port is down or failed.
-See the sample report for an example
+See the sample report for an example.

 -This was designed to be run on a Windows server.